 According to a Gartner survey, 47% of digital workers struggle to find the information needed to effectively perform their jobs.
 For new hires navigating unfamiliar systems, that friction multiplies.

-Fix: Make the correct answer faster than asking a human.
-A Welcome Kit that new hires can follow immediately; the policy that surfaces with your phrasing in search; day-one “read & acknowledge” to prove comprehension; and a manager view that highlights roadblocks.
+Fix: make the correct answer faster than asking a human.
+A Welcome Kit new hires can follow immediately.
+A policy that surfaces when they search in their words.
+Day-one “read and acknowledge” to prove comprehension.
+A manager view that highlights roadblocks.

 The step-by-step setup plan

-• Flag anything that must be read & acknowledged on start (Code of Conduct, Anti-Harassment, Security 101).
+- Flag anything that must be read and acknowledged on start (Code of Conduct, Anti-Harassment, Security 101).

-These questions will form the foundation of your onboarding knowledge base.
+These questions become the foundation of your onboarding knowledge base.

 Example: All Employees — Start

-3. Read & Acknowledge: Code of Conduct, Anti-Harassment, Security 101
+- Read and Acknowledge: Code of Conduct, Anti-Harassment, Security 101

 Example: Sales (AE) — Start

-5. Read & Acknowledge: Pricing & Discount Policy
+- Read and Acknowledge: Pricing & Discount Policy

 Turn policy PDFs and long emails into structured articles (Policy, Procedure, FAQ).
 Split multi-purpose docs so each page answers one intent and is easy to scan.

-• Set targeted delivery so Sales see sales tools; Engineering see repos/IDEs; California employees see CA addenda.
+- Set targeted delivery so Sales sees sales tools, Engineering sees repos/IDEs, California employees see CA addenda

 Tag your content this way:

-• If applies to all employees → tag ‘All’
+- If it applies to all employees → tag “All”

-• If role-specific → tag role name (Sales, Engineering, Success)
+- If role-specific → tag the role name (Sales, Engineering, Success)

-Where AllyMatter helps: Acknowledgments track who read what, by when, exportable to CSV/PDF.
-No more “Did they actually see it?” during audits.
+In AllyMatter: acknowledgments track who read what, by when, exportable to CSV/PDF with a record per employee.
+No more “did they actually see it?” during audits.

 Roll up a Manager Dashboard: new hires, links to their Welcome Kits, acknowledgment status, and the top searches with zero results (to close gaps).
 Include quick actions: reshare a link, nudge a teammate, request an IT provision.

-Share the Welcome Kits in #all-company and each role channel; pin to team wikis and welcome emails.
+Share the Welcome Kits in #all-company and each role channel.
+Pin them to team wikis and welcome emails.
 Ask managers to use the links, not paste instructions.
-Review metrics weekly (below) and add two improvements from zero-result searches.
+Review metrics weekly and add two improvements from zero-result searches.

 Launch note you can paste:

-A pattern I’ve seen: teams launch Welcome Kits but don’t monitor zero-result searches for the first month.
+A common failure mode: teams launch Welcome Kits but don’t monitor zero-result searches for the first month.
 That’s where the real gaps show up.
 Set a 15-minute weekly review in your calendar for the first 90 days.

 Role-based views and checklists people actually use